-It is required that MSN students complete all program requirements within 2 years.
+It is required that MSN students in Nurse Educator, Nurse Executive, or Nurse Informaticist role specialties complete all program requirements within two (2) years (6 terms).
+It is required that MSN students in Family Nurse Practioner role specialty complete all program requirements within 2 years and 8 months (8 terms).
 An extension of up to 1 year may be requested.
 If the Program Director approves the extension, there is an extension fee of \$333.00 per trimester.